seiriosalpha/bombcrypto-bot/README.md

 - Tested on firefox but should also work on chrome.
 Most other browsers are unsupported.
 - Default zoom on browser required (100%).
 Won't work if you zoom in/out.
 - Still in very early versions, still a lot of work to be done.
-- Contact me if you need support to send heroes to home.

 # Install on archlinux
 ```